 For most people, checking accounts aren’t a significant source of interest earnings.
 If you keep a relatively small amount in checking (or if interest rates are low), you may be better off focusing on free checking accounts that don’t drain your account balance.
 Calculate how much you’ll actually earn before you get too excited about interest checking.

 Checking accounts are notorious for charging fees.
 But you can dodge those fees with free checking accounts.
 There are two ways to bank without paying monthly charges:

-- Find a truly free checking account.
-To do so, check with local banks and credit unions, which may not have monthly maintenance charges.
-Online banks like Discover also provide free checking.
+- Find a truly free checking account: To do so, check with local banks and credit unions, which may not have monthly maintenance charges.
+Some online banks also provide free checking.

 - Qualify for fee waivers: At most banks, you can avoid fees by meeting certain criteria.
 For example, if you set up direct deposit into your account (from employer), you may be able to bank fee-free.

 - Monthly maintenance charges: Flat-dollar fees that come out of your balance every month.
 It’s hard to imagine a situation where it makes sense to pay those fees.

 - Overdraft charges: Transaction fees for spending more than you have in your account.
 The bank might “lend” you money or allow payments to go through even when your account is empty.
 You need to repay those amounts, and you’ll typically pay additional overdraft charges.

 - Insufficient funds fees: Similar to overdraft charges, but those might hit your account even when the bank doesn’t cover payments for you.
 If you try to spend more than you have, an insufficient funds fee may apply.

 - Additional fees: You may have to pay ATM charges for using certain ATMs, although some banks rebate those fees.
 What’s more, some banks charge for requests like wire transfers, replacement debit cards, and stop-payment requests.